IndieCoderMM/readme-generator/out/readme.md

 ### Prerequisites

-In order to run this project you need ruby installed on your machine.
+In order to run this project you need Ruby installed on your machine.

 ### Setup